mangapress/guide/getting-started/theme-customization.md

 ## Overview

-Manga+Press comes with its own child-themes based off the WordPress themes TwentyEleven through TwentyFourteen.
-These themes live in the`mangapress\themes`directory \(under`plugins`\).
-The templates that Manga+Press uses can be found under`/comics`subdirectory of each child-theme.
-Manga+Press can also make use of the basic WordPress templates if the Manga+Press templates aren't available in the selected theme.

 By default, Manga+Press uses its own templates for the Latest Comic Page, Comic Archive Page, and Comic Post.
-The Manga+Press default templates can be found under`mangapress\templates`.
+These templates are called: `single-comic.php`, `latest-comic.php`, `comic-archive-list.php`, `comic-archive-gallery.php`, `comic-archive-calendar.php` and can be found found under`mangapress\templates`.
 Inside this directory is a sub-directory called`content`.
 This is specifically for the Latest Comic page and Comic Archive page, which works by filtering the page's content and replacing it with the generated content from these two templates.

+These templates are also overridable by the theme, which can be used to customize Manga+Press' output.
+These templates are: `single-comic.php`, `latest-comic.php`, `comic-archive-list.php`, `comic-archive-gallery.php`, `comic-archive-calendar.php`.
+With the exception of single-comic.php, these templates need to placed inside the `comics` sub-directory of your child-theme.

+### Social Media Integration

+For social media integration, see Configuring Manga+Press.
+There are two templates related to this feature that can be overridden by the theme:` opengraph-tags.php` and `twittercards.php`.
+Like the templates listed above, these templates need to be placed inside the `comics` sub-directory of your child-theme.

-## Customizing a Third-Party Theme
+## Tutorial: Customizing a Third-Party Theme

 This example uses [Customizr](http://themesandco.com/customizr), one of the popular free themes available on WordPress.org.
-The example child-theme used can be downloaded \[[here](http://www.manga-press.com/uploads/2014/11/mp-customizr.tar.gz)\]
+The example child-theme used can be downloaded \[[here](http://www.manga-press.com/uploads/2014/11/mp-customizr.tar.gz)\].

-1. In Manga+Press options, check that the "Use Theme Template" option is enabled.

-2. We start by creating a child-theme — in this case, we're using Customizr.
+1. We start by creating a child-theme — in this case, we're using Customizr.
 We'll call the new theme's directory`mp-customizr`

-3. Create a`style.css`file inside the`mp-customizr`directory.
+2. Create a`style.css`file inside the`mp-customizr`directory.

-4. At the top of the`style.css`file, add the following theme header:
+3. At the top of the`style.css`file, add the following theme header:

 ```css
 /*